Successful individuals & families experiencing relationship harmony & growth through life’s joys & challenges.

 - Promote principles of spirituality, self-reliance, self-worth, & healthy relationships through all FFL activities.

 Dr. Joseph White has worked in the prevention sciences field for over two decades.
 His work has focused on substance abuse prevention, responsible fatherhood, psychosocial development, and risk prevention programs and strategies for adolescents and adults.
-He is president of the Foundation for Family Life and has developed the following programs and services for improving family life: The Family Life Center provides a variety of family services to the local community that include counseling, mediation, parenting classes, and family life coaching.
+He is president of the Foundation for Family Life and has developed the following programs and services for improving family life: The Family Life Center provides a variety of family services to the local community that include counseling, family life coaching, parenting classes, and other family fun activities.
 Redwood Recovery is an Intensive Outpatient Program for substance abuse recovery.
 MentorWorks is a program providing Healthy Transition Homes for those trying to change their course in life, especially with respect to developing a sober life style.
-The Family Life Conference provides a forum for family scholars and practitioners to share ideas and insights on what works best in serving families.
+The Family Life Conference provides a forum for family scholars, practitioners, and the community to share ideas and insights into what works best in supporting and creating healthy family life.